machadoum/emails-input/README.md

 given the amount of requirements and the time thta I had available I've decided the not too much effort into e-mail validation and random e-mail gerenation.

-postcss -> the example has no css dependency
+postcss -> the example has no css dependency a11y -> it should be accessible with keyboard and voice over

 TODO